cloudmaven/documentation/pages/aws/aws_hipaa.md

 0.0.0.0/0           NAT gateway
 ```

-**RTpublic** (hipaa_public_routingtable) has
+**RTpublic** (hipaa_publicroutes) has
 ```
 10.0.0.0/16
-0.0.0.0/0      Internet gateway
+0.0.0.0/0      Internet Gateway
 ```

-WE now have two RTs.
-VPC and Public.
+We now have two RTs. hipaa_routingtable (default for the VPC in general) and for
+Spublic (hipaa_publicroutes).
+Notice that **RT** operates by default and **RTpublic**
+supersedes this on **Spublic**.
+This means that new resources on **Sprivate** will
+by default use **NG** which is what we want.

 VPC 0-entry points at the NAT Gateway: All internet-traffic
 will route through the NAT.

 Public subnet has a custom RT which says "all non-local traffic goes out to the IG." = The Internet.

 This has precedence over the main table which sends to NAT.
 By default the Private subnet will use the VPC RT to go to the NAT.
 Like one's Router at home.
-This allows the private network to talk to the Internet and the Internet can't talk to my private subnet.
+This allows the private network to talk to
+the Internet and the Internet can't talk to my private subnet.

-- Create an Internet Gateway **IG**

-- Create a NAT Gateway **NG**
+### Part 3: Adding EC2 and S3 resources to the VPC

+#### Building a Bastion Server

 - On **V** create a public-facing Bastion Server **B**
-  - **B** has only port 22 open (ssh)
+  - **B** has only port 22 open (to support ssh)
   - **B** uses Secure Groups on AWS to limit access to only a subset of URLs
-  - might **B** be from an AMI?
+  - **B** would be built from an AMI

 m4.large running AWS Linux: Created.
 DO NOT USE T instances because they are not going to connect to our